dalequark/daleonai/_posts/2022-03-01-machine-learnings-most-useful-multitool-embeddings.md

 ## What can you build with embeddings?

 Before we talk about what embeddings are, let’s take quick stock of what you can build with them.
 (You know--to whet your appetite.)
+Vector embeddings power:

 1. Recommendation systems (i.e. Netflix-style if-you-like-these-movies-you’ll-like-this-one-too)
 2. All kinds of search